ov-sa/Beautify.library/elements/selector/setselectordatalist.md

 ---
-description: Sets the data-list of the selector.
+description: Sets the list of the selector.
 ---

 # setDataList